hello-js/config/README.md

 })
 ```

-By default, hello-config uses `process.env.NODE_ENV` as the environment, however,
+By default, @hello/config uses `process.env.NODE_ENV` as the environment, however,
 if you'd like, you can directly load an environment's configuration:

 ```js